 Japanese Aucuba Propagation

 You can take aucuba cuttings almost any time of year, but you’ll get the best results from the fast-growing stem tips cut in spring or from semi-ripe stems cut in summer.
-Cut 4-inch tips early in the day, before the sun has a chance to dry them out.
+Cut 4 inch (10 cm.) tips early in the day, before the sun has a chance to dry them out.